tradingview-pine-seeds/docs/ui.md

 plot(avg_activity)
 ```

-Add the Bitcoin developer activity data from the EOD source to the BTC USD chart so can then perform your own technical analysis.
+Once this indicator is added to the chart, it displays the 10-day average Bitcoin developer activity data from the EOD source on your chart, potentially helping your technical analysis.

 |![ui_pine_btc]|
 |-|